Andy Russell (singer): Television

-Later, Russell began to appear in the new medium of television in the early 1950s on Your Show of Shows with Sid Caesar on NBC, but continued to record, though less frequently.
+Later, Russell began to appear in the new medium of television in the early 1950s on Your Show of Shows with Sid Caesar on NBC but continued to record, though less frequently.
 From December 1950 to June 1951, he appeared with his wife on the ABC-TV show Andy and Della Russell.
 "It was a brief but pleasant musical interlude, which originated live from New York [from 7:00 to 7:05] every weeknight."
 They also had an act that they would perform together in nightclubs.
 A review described their act as: "delightfully light, cleverly done and wholly entertaining."
-In addition to singing and dancing, Russell would perform impressions of celebrities.
+In addition to singing and dancing, Russell performed impressions of celebrities.
 Lastly, they appeared together in the musical short, House Party (1953).

 End of big band era

 By 1952, Russell's hits had stopped coming, as the big band era had come to a close.
 Capitol Records lost interest in him as a hit-making pop star and began to look on with negative feeling.

 Playbill for Teatro Lírico, Mexico City, 1953.

 At this point, Russell began to look elsewhere for a place to perform.
 On 16 October 1953, he made his debut in Mexico City at the Teatro Lírico alongside such legendary performers as Agustín Lara, Tin Tan, Toña la Negra, and others.
 He was billed as "the Mexican star of Hollywood and the greatest exponent of romantic Mexican song in the United States".

 Then, in November 1953, after returning from his trip to Mexico City, he announced to his wife Della that he no longer loved her, wanted a divorce, and that he would move to Mexico City.
 The couple was separated for a month, at which point Della initiated divorce proceedings.
 Russell did not contest.

 After that, his private life became fodder for the gossip columns as he experienced a public backlash and negative publicity due to the news of the couple's pending divorce.
 Many were angry and upset at this turn of events, as the Russells had been viewed as the "perfect Hollywood couple".
 They received hate-mail from irate fans, and Russell was pressured by the Hollywood community and Roman Catholic Church clergy not to proceed with the divorce because it would cause "a public scandal."